-Read also the blog contribution on the topic "5 tips for the career of the future" from my colleague Caterine Schwierz!
+Read also the blog contribution on the topic “5 tips for future careers” from my colleague Caterine Schwierz!

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).